web1992/read/netty/netty-in-action-chapter-11.md

 ## Delimited protocols

 Delimited message protocols use defined characters to mark the beginning or end of a message or message segment, often called a frame.
-This is true of many protocols for- mally defined by RFC documents, such as SMTP , POP3 , IMAP , and Telnet.
+This is true of many protocols formally defined by RFC documents, such as SMTP , POP3 , IMAP , and Telnet.
 5 And, of course, private organizations often have their own proprietary formats.

 ## Length-based protocols